dbmedialab-archive/shiny/README.md

 # Replace x.x.x with your new version number
 git checkout master && git pull && yarn && git checkout -b release/x.x.x
 ```
 2. Publish it!
 Yarn will prompt you to for a new version number.
 Until we have reached 1.0.0, breaking changes or new features should trigger a minor version bump, while bug fixes should trigger a patch version bump.
-In other words: Don't inadvertedly release 1.0.0!
+In other words: Don't inadvertently release 1.0.0!
 ```sh
 yarn publish
 ```